Cobots: A beginner’s guide to collaborative robots

 • Dispensing

-By automating these processes, skilled workers can apply their "human-only" abilities, like strategic thinking and problem-solving, without having to focus on these tasks.
+By automating these processes, skilled workers can apply their "human-only" abilities, like strategic thinking and problem-solving, without focusing on these tasks.

-Smaller tech companies that use Cobots are able to see a total ROI in less than a year thanks to the versatility and ease of programming to customize the bots.
-By using Cobots, they are much more productive, with lower production costs, while meeting customer demands.
+Smaller tech companies that use cobots can see a total ROI in less than a year, thanks to the versatility and ease of programming to customize the bots.
+Using cobots makes them much more productive, with lower production costs, while meeting customer demands.

 Metal fabrication